Scenarios Where a VPN Could Help

 1. You Might Not Be Paranoid

-If you feel like someone is watching you, there’s a good chance they are.
-Recent actions in the U.S. government have made it easier than ever for your Internet Service Provider to monitor your online actions and sell the collected information to advertisers for a profit.
+If you always feel like somebody’s watching you, there’s a good chance they are.
+As mentioned above, the U.S. government has made it easier than ever for your Internet Service Provider to monitor your online actions and sell the collected information to advertisers for a profit.
+And let me tell you, neither the Democrats or the Republicans actually care about protecting your privacy, no matter what they say at election time.

 2. Never Use WiFi Without Protection

 Unprotected WiFi hotspots, such as those found in coffee shops, hotels, and the like are very popular with hackers who monitor your unencrypted internet connection in an effort to steal valuable personal information from you.

 3. Not All Websites and Services Are Available in All Countries

 If you’re an international traveler, you may find that you can’t access websites or other online services from a foreign country.
 You may also find the local government restricts access to certain sites and services.

 4. Why a VPN is a Valuable Online Tool

-A Virtual Private Network (VPN) can help you resolve all of the issues above.
+A VPN can help you resolve all of the issues above.
 It helps keep your data safely away from prying eyes via its encrypted connection and can also help you access websites and services not normally available in your area.

 5. Select a VPN Provider Carefully

-There are a number of VPN providers offering service.
+There are a number of VPN providers offering a good service.
 Carefully examine the VPN providers’ features.
 It’s also a good idea to read online reviews.

 6. Test Your VPN to Ensure You’re Protected